Hack The Box Jerry Writeup

 -x ignore:code=401

-admin:admin does the trick and we are logged in. tomcat:s3cret also seems to work.
+admin:admin does the trick and we manage to log in. tomcat:s3cret also seems to work.

-Logged in admin screen Open in new tab (full image size 114 KiB)
+Logged in management screen Open in new tab (full image size 114 KiB)

 Uploading a reverse shell